makered/deploy-utils/README.md

 # deploy-utils
-Collection on commonly used deployment scripts and tools
+Collection of commonly used deployment scripts and tools